acdemiralp/gl/readme.md

 #### Building
 * Follow the cmake build process for locating the dependencies.
-* Toggle BUILD_SHARED_LIBS for creating dynamic library.
-* Toggle CUDA_INTEROP_SUPPORT for Cuda interoperation support.
+* Toggle CUDA_INTEROP_SUPPORT for CUDA interoperation support.
 Note that the build will ask for the location of Cuda upon enabling this option.

 ---